Hex-4/glyph/JOURNAL.md

 ## [ JUN 29 // ZINE ]

-_(partially written on jun 30 because I needed sleep - shocking I know)_
+_(second half written on jul 02 because I needed sleep - shocking I know)_

 I lied!
 Today I'm going to be cleaning up the renders so I can make a nice magazine page, since the deadline is uh... today.
 First, I tried looking around for a keycap model so that my CAD renders weren't so ugly.
 MOA profile keycap models were nonexistent, so I searched for the next best thing - XDA keycaps.
 Printables by Prusa by Josef Prusa, being the absolute legends that they are, let me download [this nice model](https://www.printables.com/model/397962-blank-xda-profile-keycaps/files) without an account.
 I popped the file into OnShape, added a mate connector, and then proceeded to place down 38 mate connectors: